In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is emotional

-The trait-based approach considers emotional intelligence to be essentially emotional self-efficacy, i.e. their perception of their abilities.
-This is viewed as part of one’s personality rather than a learned ability.
+The trait-based approach considers emotional intelligence to be essentially emotional self-efficacy, i.e. one’s perception of their own emotional abilities.
+This approach treats emotional intelligence as part of one’s personality rather than a learned ability.

 Some researcher have raised concerns about the validity of emotional intelligence as a construct and the psychometric tests that have been associated with.
 The idea that there is a type of intelligence related to emotions sounds reasonable, but there are a number of reasons why it might not fit.
 A question that jumps out at me right away is whether emotional intelligence is one thing.
 It may actually involve a number of different phenomena that are related but distinct.
 At this point, there doesn’t appear to be a widely accepted model of emotionally intelligence.

-However, it’s a concept that’s certainly picked up steam in popular culture, particularly when it comes to the business world.
+However, the concepthas certainly picked up steam in popular culture, particularly when it comes to the business world.
 Mark Manson, the author of The Subtle Art of Not Giving a F*ck, writes in a blog post that emotional intelligence is skill-based, and “developing emotional intelligence comes down to not being a fucknut.”

 There are various EQ tests floating around on the internet that haven’t been validated by research.
 They might talk about an EQ score but, unlike IQ, there isn’t a single authoritative test, and an EQ number isn’t going to give you a score that’s standardized in the way an IQ score is.
 There’s probably one on Facebook that Russian hackers use to steal people’s information, so keep an eye out for that.
 Here’s one from the Institute of Health and Human Potential that you can try, although don’t take it too seriously: https://www.ihhp.com/free-eq-quiz/

 There’s also an interesting quiz on the website of Greater Good Magazine out of UC Berkeley.
 It takes a very different approach than other tests; it presents photos of people’s facial expressions, and then you pick the correct expression description out of the multiple-choice answers.
-After each question, it points out specific areas on the face that are indicative of the actual emotion displayed.
+After each question, it points out specific areas on the face that represent the actual emotion displayed.
 It’s here: https://greatergood.berkeley.edu/quizzes/ei_quiz